nokyotsu/parrots/en/2_komodo.md

 > you're probably going to make the wound a lot worse trying.
 And in a place
 > like Komodo it means you'd quickly have a seriously infected wound to contend
 > with well as a leg full of poison.
 Septicaemia, gangrene, you name it,
-> it'll kill you.''
+> it'll kill you."
 >
-> ``What about a tourniquet?''
+> "What about a tourniquet?"
 I asked.
 >
-> ``Well, fine if you don't mind having your leg cut off afterwards.
+> "Well, fine if you don't mind having your leg cut off afterwards.
 You'd have
 > to because if you cut off the blood supply to it completely it will just die.
 > And if you can find anyone in that part of Indonesia who you'd trust to take
 > your leg off then you're a braver man than me. ((Laughter.))
 No, I'll tell